PowerDNS/pdns/docs/markdown/authoritative/backend-mydns.md

 The MyDNS backend makes PowerDNS a drop-in replacement for the [MyDNS](http://mydns.bboy.net/) nameserver, as it uses the same database schema.

+Please note that if you are upgrading from previous version, you need to either upgrade your schema to the latest version, or alter the queries.
+Also, there are several options that are removed.

 ## Configuration Parameters
 ### `mydns-host`
 Database host to connect to.